Updated:

 Wassily Kandinsky, born in 1866 in Russia was one of the pioneer abstract artists.
 The first pieces of paintings he created were the Improvisation and compositions in 1910.
 Many things influenced the working method he used.
 This influences include; the paintings he saw done by Monet.

 He began his painting career by painting things that had a Russian topic.
-He tries to match the value of post-impressionistic process of painting with the palette.
+He tries to match the value of the post-impressionistic process of painting with the palette.

 Improvisation, on the other hand, was the paintings he made from motivation he got from the things that happened in the spiritual level.
-Lastly composition was those paintings that he made based on the inspiration he got from both the improvisation and impression paintings4.
+Lastly composition was those paintings that he made based on the inspiration he got from both the improvisation and impression paintings.
 However, the main reason for the development of such paintings was the long time that he spent in Munich studying anthropology.

-Abstract painting
+Abstract Painting

 After his stay in Munich, he settled in Germany with his mistress who was also a painter.
 This was where he began his journey in the world of abstract painting.
-This encouraged by the fact that he loved paintings, which had its lines, shapes and colors giving the inner meaning of things.
+This encouraged by the fact that he loved paintings, which had its lines, shapes and colours giving the inner meaning of things.

-He did not want paintings that had objects that easily identified in a painting6.
+He did not want paintings that had objects that easily identified in a painting.
 His main aim was to create paintings that could stir deep emotions in its viewers.
 However, he was not the only abstract painter at that time.
 There were other painters who tried to paint the same painting he was doing.
 This, however, changed after the World War 1.
-Before the war, there were many other accomplished artists who were doing abstract paintings including Cubists7.
+Before the war, there were many other accomplished artists who were doing abstract paintings including Cubists.

 The first prime abstract painting that earned him the title the pioneer’ was his composition 7 that he made in 1913.
 Encircled was another painting he made in 1911 that also proved his change of painting from recognizable to abstract things.
-His other significant paintings that also marked the begin of his work in painting abstract 5things were the “Landscape with Steeple”, “Improvisation XIV” With the Black Arch,” “Black Lines,” and “Autumn” and the “The Blue Rider”8.
+His other significant paintings that also marked the beginning of his work in painting abstract 5things were the “Landscape with Steeple”, “Improvisation XIV” With the Black Arch,” “Black Lines,” and “Autumn” and the “The Blue Rider”.

-Composition and improvisation
+Composition and Improvisation

 Most of his paintings focused on composition and improvisation.
 The paintings focused on the spiritual aspects of life.
 It was a portrayal of the spiritual affiliation of the people and nature as a whole.
 The three types of paintings can be explained by music analogies that go well with these themes.